chengqianma/Stereo-Depth-Estimation/README.md

 - `generate_specific_depth_area(path_left, path_right, depth, baseline, focal, pixel_size)`

-    Takes the path of left and right image and depth(Unit: m).
-It returns a list of coordinates(x, y) of pixels representing the given depth on the depth image.
+    Takes the path of left and right image, depth(Unit: m) and camera parameters--baseline, focal and pixel_size..
+Returns a list of coordinates(x, y) of pixels on the depth image.

 #### Depth Estimation Demo
 Click "Load Left Image" and "Load Right Image" to load the image pair.